Trey Mancini Player Props: Cubs vs. Nationals

 Nationals Pitching Rankings

-- The 7.7 strikeouts per nine innings compiled by the Nationals pitching staff ranks 28th in MLB.
+- The 7.7 strikeouts per nine innings put together by the Nationals pitching staff ranks 27th in the league.

-- The Nationals' 4.48 team ERA ranks 17th among all league pitching staffs.
+- The Nationals have the 15th-ranked team ERA across all MLB pitching staffs (4.36).

-- Nationals pitchers combine to surrender 34 total home runs at a clip of 1.2 per game (to rank 16th in baseball).
+- Nationals pitchers combine to rank 14th in baseball in home runs surrendered (34 total, 1.1 per game).

-- Irvin takes the mound for his first start of the season for the Nationals.
+- Corbin gets the start for the Nationals, his seventh of the season.
+He is 1-4 with a 5.74 ERA and 21 strikeouts through 31 1/3 innings pitched.

+- His most recent appearance was on Saturday against the Pittsburgh Pirates, when the lefty went 5 1/3 innings, surrendering three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.